plarun/scheduler/readme.md

 ## Task Definition
 Below are the actions allowed on task

+Sample task definition can be found on [Link to sample task def](internal/client/etc/test/def/)

 | Key | Value | Desc |
 |:--- |:--- |:--- |
 | `insert_task` | task name | create a new task definition |